thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 I've found myself frequently dealing with modals in my work recently, and I thought it'd be helpful to share what I've learned.
 Not just for others, but also as a way for me to reinforce my understanding and have a ready reference for the future.

 So, in this guide, I'll share how to create accessible modal dialogs using React and TypeScript.
-We'll build a hands-on example including custom React Hooks and reusable components.
+We'll build a hands-on example including building our own custom React Hook.

 ## Prerequisites

-Before proceeding, ensure that you have Node.js and npm installed on your machine.
-We'll use Vite, a modern frontend build tool developed by Evan You, the creator of Vue.js.
+Before proceeding, ensure that you have <ExternalLink href='https://nodejs.org/'>Node.js</ExternalLink> and <ExternalLink href='https://npmjs.com/'>npm</ExternalLink> installed on your machine.
+We'll use <ExternalLink href='https://vitejs.dev/guide/'>Vite</ExternalLink>, a modern frontend build tool developed by Evan You, the creator of Vue.js.
 It's simple, efficient, and perfect for our use case.
-These techniques should apply to any modern React framework or app developed using functional components.
-Also, we will use TypeScript, a statically typed superset of JavaScript that provides optional static typing.
+These techniques should apply to any modern React framework or app developed using functional, client components (these specific techniques are not compatible with React's new <ExternalLink href='https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components'>Server Components</ExternalLink>, though core accessibility requirements are the same).
+Also, we will use <ExternalLink href='https://www.typescriptlang.org/'>Typescript</ExternalLink>, a statically typed superset of JavaScript that provides optional static typing.
 This guide assumes that you do have a basic understanding of React (and React Hooks), TypeScript, and CSS.

 ## Setting up the Project